Don Shula: Later life and death

 After Shula's retirement, he was named the Dolphins' vice-chairman.
 He maintained other connections to football in retirement, often appearing in ceremonial roles.
 In 2003, at Super Bowl XXXVII in San Diego, he performed the ceremonial coin toss to end the pregame ceremonies.
 In 2007, at Super Bowl XLI in Miami Gardens, Shula took part in the Vince Lombardi Trophy presentation.
 On February 3, 2008, he attended Super Bowl XLII in Glendale, Arizona, in which the Patriots could have matched his Dolphins team's perfect season, but lost.

-Shula was also an avid golfer after his coaching career and had a home near the Indian Creek Country Club in the wealthy enclave of Indian Creek, Florida as well as a condominium overlooking the Links at Pebble Bay in Pebble Beach, California.
-On March 25, 2007, Shula presented the Winners Cup to Tiger Woods, winner of the 2007 WGC-CA Golf Tournament held at the Doral Resort in Miami.
+Shula was also an avid golfer after his coaching career and had a home near the Indian Creek Country Club in the wealthy enclave of Indian Creek, Florida, as well as a condominium overlooking the Links at Pebble Bay in Pebble Beach, California.
+On March 25, 2007, Shula presented the Winner's Cup to Tiger Woods, winner of the 2007 WGC-CA Golf Tournament held at the Doral Resort in Miami.

 Shula was involved in a number of activities outside of sports.
 In 2011, he received the Ellis Island Medal of Honor in recognition of his humanitarian efforts.
 And at John Carroll University, he endowed the Don Shula Chair in Philosophy, which supports the Philosophy Department by presenting programs of interest to philosophers and the general public.

 Shula suffered from sleep apnea and heart issues toward the end of his life, and had a pacemaker implanted in 2016.
 Shula died on May 4, 2020, at the age of 90 at his home in Indian Creek.